calyxir/calyx/docs/frontends/dahlia.md

 Dahlia programs can be compiled to Calyx using:
 ```
-fud e --from dahlia <input file> --to calyx
+fud2 --from dahlia <input file> --to calyx
 ```

 The Dahlia backed for Calyx is neither *complete* nor *stable*.
 If you find